vrmrohit23/learn-nodejs/README.md

 ## Contents
 1. **Basic Node.js Setup**
    - Exploring `http`, `fs`, and basic modules.
+   - http status codes, methods, headers have been explored.
 2. **Express.js**
    - Creating APIs and handling routes.
    - Creating Rest APIs and handling different frontend systems.
    - Use of middlewares to manage and process requests.

 ## Progress